Practice & Projects · OrevateAI

 The All-Important Return Address

 Don’t neglect your return address!
-It’s your safety net.
-If the letter can’t be delivered (wrong address, recipient moved, etc.), the postal service will try to return it to you.
-Without a return address, the mail piece could be considered undeliverable as addressed and may be discarded.
+It serves as your safety net.
+If the letter cannot be delivered for any reason—such as an incorrect address, the recipient having moved, or insufficient postage—the postal service will attempt to return it to you.
+Without a return address, the mail piece could be deemed undeliverable as addressed and may ultimately be discarded.

-The format for the return address is the same as the recipient’s address, but it goes in the top-left corner.
+The format for the return address is identical to the recipient’s address, but it is positioned in the top-left corner of the envelope.

 Your Name